mwaskom/PyROI/doc/source/config_file.rst

 to be overwritten by adding the argument ``force = True`` to the function call.

+All of the file paths in PyROI are absolute, so the location of your config file has no special relation to the location of your data.
+If multiple config files will be associated with the same dataset, it is advisable to keep them in separate directories, so as to take advantage of the automatic importing of the config file, which can only happen for one file per directory.

 By default, the config file base contains a lot of commentary on what the different parts of the config file do and the format they are expected to be in.
 If you want to write a clean config file without